 Q: Do holidays count toward an employee’s FML entitlement?

-A: Determining whether a holiday counts toward an employee’s family and medical leave (FML) entitlement depends on if the leave is continuous or intermittent, the length of the holiday, and the employee’s established work schedule.
+A: Determining whether a holiday counts toward an employee’s family and medical leave (FML) entitlement depends on whether the leave is continuous or intermittent, the length of the holiday, and the employee’s established work schedule.

-Leave taken intermittently on a daily basis or on a reduced-schedule is generally counted as days or hours.
+Leave taken intermittently on a daily basis or on a reduced schedule is generally counted as days or hours.
 In these circumstances, holidays would not be counted against the employee's FML.

 When FML is taken on a continuous basis and counted as workweeks, any week that includes a brief holiday break (e.g., Labor Day and Memorial Day) can be counted as a full workweek of leave.
-The week of Thanksgiving can be counted as a full-week of FML as long as the district is open for part of the week and the employee is scheduled to work.
+The week of Thanksgiving can be counted as a full week of FML as long as the district is open for part of the week and the employee is scheduled to work.